Please join us in july of 2026 for a live auction. July 24th, 2026 5:30pm

 • A statement of support from his/her 4-H leader or FFA advisor regarding the replacement.

-• A summary of the events that lead to the death of the animal. • The Fair Superintendent must tag the replacement animal
+• A summary of the events that lead to the death of the animal.

-• If replacement is approved by the Livestock Auction Committee replacement animal does not qualify for rate of gain contest.
+• If replacement is approved by the Livestock Auction Committee, replacement animal does not qualify for rate of gain contest.

 • Replacement animal will sell last in sale order for their ribbon placing (e.g., if it received a blue ribbon, the animal would sell last blue or, if received a red ribbon, the animal would sell last red ribbon animal.)